artus-LYTiQ/aks-fabrikam-dronedelivery/04-networking.md

 1. Create the regional network hub.

-   > :book: When the networking team created the regional hub for eastus2, it didn't have any spokes yet defined, yet the networking team always lays out a base hub following a standard pattern (defined in `hub-default.json`).
+   > :book: When the networking team created the regional hub for eastus, it didn't have any spokes yet defined, yet the networking team always lays out a base hub following a standard pattern (defined in `hub-default.json`).
 A hub always contains an Azure Firewall (with some org-wide policies), Azure Bastion, a gateway subnet for VPN connectivity, and Azure Monitor for network observability.
 They follow Microsoft's recommended sizing for the subnets.
    >
    > The networking team has decided that `10.200.[0-9].0` will be where all regional hubs are homed on their organization's network space.
    >
    > Note: Azure Bastion and the On-Prem Connectivity is not actually deployed in this reference implementation, just the subnets for them are.
    >
-   > In addition to the eastus2 regional hub (that you're deploying) you can assume there are similar deployed as well in in other Azure regions in this resource group.
+   > In addition to the eastus regional hub (that you're deploying) you can assume there are similar deployed as well in in other Azure regions in this resource group.

    ```bash
    # [This takes about five minutes to run.]